oracle-quickstart/oci-datastax/README.md

 If it runs successfully, you will see the following output from the command line.
 ![](./img/terraform_apply.png)

-The time taken to deploy the default DSE cluster configuraiton is roughly 20 minutes long.
+The time taken to deploy the default DSE cluster configuration is roughly 20 minutes long.
 Once complete, you can point your web browser to https://<OpsCenter_URL> and log into OpsCenter using "admin" as Username and the value of OpsCenter_Admin_Password as the Password. *The OpsCenter instance uses a self-signed SSL certificate, so you will need to accept the certificate exception before you can see the OpsCenter's login page.*
 ![](./img/opsc_login.png)
 ![](./img/opsc_dashboard.png)